noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

    upcoming howto, are: `flat`, `tree`, and `apispec`.

-   The `flat` and the `tree` alternatives are :term:`JSON` representation of the data and may require to install a JSON plugin to render the output correctly, whereas `apispec` is a YAML representation in OpenAPI v3 format suitable for swagger-like access to the data.
+   The `flat` and the `tree` alternatives are :term:`JSON` representation of the data, whereas `apispec` is a YAML representation in OpenAPI v3 format suitable for swagger-like access to the data.